MicrosoftDocs/CommunityToolkit/docs/maui/essentials/apptheme-resources.md

 # AppTheme Resources

-With `AppThemeResource` and `AppThemeColor` you can create theme-aware resources for your application that automatically update when the device theme updates.
+With `AppThemeObject` and `AppThemeColor` you can create theme-aware resources for your application that automatically update when the device theme updates.

-The `AppThemeResource` and `AppThemeColor` objects are theme-aware resources that will make it easier to work with colors, images, and other resources that need to change depending on the app's current theme.
+The `AppThemeObject` and `AppThemeColor` objects are theme-aware resources that will make it easier to work with colors, images, and other resources that need to change depending on the app's current theme.
 These objects build upon the concepts of the [`AppThemeBinding`](/dotnet/maui/user-interface/system-theme-changes) that is available in .NET MAUI, and will make it easier to work with these types of resources in a [`ResourceDictionary`](/dotnet/maui/fundamentals/resource-dictionaries).

 Because of this, you should typically use these APIs through the `ThemeResource` markup extension in XAML.